menix-os/menix/README.md

 A minimal and expandable Unix-like operating system.

+> [!Note]
+> The project is currently in a pre-alpha stage of development and neither stable nor ready to use.

 This is a hobby project to learn OS development.
 The kernel itself uses a hybrid microkernel architecture.

-It handles:
+The kernel handles:
 - Booting
 - Interprocess Communication
 - Scheduling
 - Virtual Memory
+- Virtual File System

 ## Building from source
-> **Note:** The project is currently in a pre-alpha stage of development and neither stable nor ready to use.

 See [Building](doc/building.md)

 ## Contributing